If You See These SYMPTOMS, Get Help FAST!

 How Much Time Do You Have?

 After a nuclear explosion occurs, every second counts.
-The event will send a cloud of radioactive particles into the atmosphere (what is commonly known as nuclear fallout), which will begin bombarding the surrounding areas in as little as 15 minutes.
+The event will send a cloud of radioactive particles into the atmosphere (commonly known as nuclear fallout), which will begin bombarding the surrounding areas in as little as 15 minutes.
 During this time, it is imperative to find shelter and seal it off to ensure the irradiated particles cannot get inside.

 While no one wants to see another nuclear weapon detonated in an act of aggression ever again, it’s a good idea to prepare now should the unthinkable occur.
-To see what to do in order to ready oneself for a nuclear attack, take a look at our article here.
+To see what to do to prepare oneself for a nuclear attack, look at our article here.

 ~Here’s to Your Survival!